-To add a simple poll to an email campaign, follow these steps.
+To add a poll to an email campaign, follow these steps.

 - In the Content section of the Campaign Builder, click Edit Design.

-- On the Design step, click to edit the text content block you want to work with.
+- In your layout, click within the text content block where you want to add the poll.

 - Click Save & Close.

-When a subscriber receives the campaign containing your simple poll, the merge tags populate into a clickable rating scale.
+When a subscriber receives the campaign containing your poll, the merge tags populate into a clickable rating scale.
 For example, here’s what you’ll see in the campaign builder.

 The lowest and highest labels in the simple poll can't be changed or translated.
 To have more control over the language, consider using a survey merge tag.

-To add a survey to an email campaign, follow these steps.
+To add a simple survey to an email, follow these steps.

-- On the Design step, click to edit the text content block where you want to add the survey.
+- In your layout, click within the text content block where you want to add the survey.

 - Type or paste your survey question into the editor.